1980 actors strike: Aftermath

 Ed Asner, who had been a spokesman for the actors during the strike, was later elected president of SAG.

 Due to the length of the strike, most shows entering into first-run syndication were postponed from premiering until mid-October 1980.
 Cosmos: A Personal Voyage, an educational program created by scientist Carl Sagan, premiered during the strike, and the lack of new programs and competition may have helped it to be a success in the ratings.
 During the strike, actor Ed Asner (a SAG member who was at the time famous for his role as the titular character on the TV series Lou Grant) served as a spokesperson for the strikers by participating in news conferences and other events.
 Following the strike settlement, Asner became something of a leader for SAG members who were unhappy with the terms of the agreement, and on November 3, 1981, he was elected as president of SAG.

+One byproduct of the actors strike and the next year's writers strike was that for two consecutive years, British movies won the Academy Award for Best Picture (Chariots of Fire in 1981, Gandhi in 1982).